In short: yes, addiction can kill.

 But rather than keep it at that, it’s better to go in-depth into how and why addiction can kill you – and how you can keep it from killing you.

 There’s no doubt that addiction carries with it a lot of baggage.
-Not only can it lead to long-term damage to your health – addiction can change the way you behave and feel, and cause irreparable damage to your relationships and future.
+It can lead to long-term damage to your health – addiction can change how you behave and feel and cause irreparable damage to your relationships and future.
 An addiction will completely change your life – that’s inevitable.
-It’s up to you whether the result is a good change, or a bad change.
+It’s up to you whether the result is a good change or a bad change.

-But beyond life-altering consequences, career-ending events and behavioral changes that will rend the ties between you and your family and friends, an addiction can kill by way of overdose.
+But beyond life-altering consequences, career-ending events, and behavioral changes that will rend the ties between you and your family and friends, addiction can kill by overdose.

 How Addiction Works – And Why Overdose Happens

-The most common definition for an addiction is an unstoppable urge to do something or consume a substance, driven often by a physiological dependence, or perhaps a psychological one.
-For example: gambling addiction is a real problem that affects hundreds of thousands of Americans, but it isn’t a physical addiction, in the sense that a drug has altered the physiology of the brain.
-It’s still a chemical problem at heart, because of the addiction to that very specific behavior and its potency as an endorphin trigger – but the issue is deeply psychological.
+The most common definition of an addiction is an unstoppable urge to do something or consume a substance, driven often by a physiological dependence or perhaps a psychological one.
+For example, gambling addiction is a real problem that affects hundreds of thousands of Americans, but it isn’t a physical addiction because a drug has altered the physiology of the brain.
+It’s still a chemical problem at heart because of the addiction to that specific behavior and its potency as an endorphin trigger – but the issue is deeply psychological.

-In a physical addiction, overuse of a substance leads to changes in the way the brain perceives pleasure, creating a physical hook that makes abstinence exceptionally difficult, while introducing new symptoms in the absence of the drug.
-These “withdrawal” symptoms further motivate someone to satisfy their craving, creating an endless cycle where addiction can kill more easily by increasing risk of overdose.
+In physical addiction, overuse of a substance leads to changes in the way the brain perceives pleasure, creating a physical hook that makes abstinence exceptionally difficult while introducing new symptoms in the absence of the drug.
+These “withdrawal” symptoms further motivate someone to satisfy their craving, creating an endless cycle where addiction can kill more easily by increasing the risk of overdose.

 As the cycle goes on, the drug loses its effectiveness.
 Alcohol affects the GABA receptors in the brain.
 Cocaine and methamphetamine act as stimulants, blocking the reuptake of dopamine.
 Heroin affects the brain’s opioid receptors.
 While these drugs all act differently and create a different kind of high, they all cause a drastic and powerful reaction in the brain.
 The natural inclination for anything radical is to get used to it, to reduce its effectiveness.
 In other words, to “normalize” it.